gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 He returned to Cambridge in 1929.

-He heard a lecture by the Italian economist Piero Sraffa — who gestured in the Neapolitan manner of contempt and asked: what is the logical form of that?
+He heard a lecture by the Italian economist Piero Sraffa, who gestured in the Neapolitan manner of contempt and asked: what is the logical form of that?